Yucca May Help Fight Arthritis

 - If you prefer to eat it with your meals, cook it just as you would any potato.
 You can try it in omelets, stews, baked on its own, fried, and more.

-Importantly, yucca is not only a gluten free food, but it’s also incorporated into many recipes for people with celiac disease.
-Yucca flour can be used to bake breads and cakes with the same delicious flavor and texture as regular flour.
+Importantly, yucca is not only a gluten-free food, but it’s also incorporated into many recipes for people with celiac disease.
+Yucca flour can be used to bake bread and cakes with the same delicious flavor and texture as regular flour.

 - 1 1/2 cup of water (300 ml)